 When does the coverage period start for PPP loans?

-The 8-week (now 24-week for new PPP loans as of June 5, 2020) period for your loan (and consequently your loan forgiveness), starts at the time when you receive the money from your PPP loan.
-According to the PPP, once your loan is approved and you receive an E-tran number, your funding should hit your account within 10 days.
+The 8-week (now up to 24 weeks for new PPP loans as of June 5, 2020) period for your loan (and consequently your loan forgiveness), starts at the time when you receive the money from your PPP loan.
+According to the PPP, once your loan is approved and you receive an E-tran number, your funding should hit your account within 10 calendar days.

 That includes using the funds to cover payroll expenses (at least 60% of your loan must go towards payroll costs to achieve full loan forgiveness–this was previously 75% but has been modified as of June 5, 2020) and other essentials like business mortgage, commercial rent, and utilities.

-Be sure to keep good records of where this money is spent, because at the end of the 8-week period, you can request loan forgiveness from your lender.
+Be sure to keep good records of where this money is spent, because at the end of the 8- to 24-week period, you can request loan forgiveness from your lender.

 How can I maximize my forgivable expenses during the coverage period?

 You can maximize your forgivable expenses for the PPP loan to help your business keep as much of that money as possible (without having to pay it back).

-Your PPP loan can only be used toward expenses incurred during the 8-week (or 24-week) period from the time you receive your loan.
+Your PPP loan can only be used toward expenses incurred during the 8-week (to 24-week) period from the time you receive your loan.
 While you may not be able to control when your rent and utility bills go out, you can adjust your payroll costs to line up with the timing of your PPP loan.

 If you adjust the timing of your payroll date to coincide with your PPP loan funds hitting your account, you can pay the maximum amount of allowable payroll costs during the covered period.

 For more details about PPP loans and forgiveness, please read our complete FAQs here.